New York Times, January 18, 2008

 Our Story

+While dealing in a wide variety of 17th, 18th, and early 19th c. material, they specialize in 17th and 18th c.
+American vernacular furniture in old or original finish, textiles of the 17th and 18th c, and early metalwork, particularly candlesticks of the 15th-17th century.
 Both have taught courses on antiques, and have lectured extensively at museums, historical societies, and several colleges on a range of antiques-related topics, with Elliott focusing on American furniture, and addressing questions of authenticity, aesthetics, and comparative evaluation.
-Grace has lectured on topics relating to her speciality of early American textiles.
-Most recently, Elliott has taught courses in antiques appreciation at Simon's Rock College of Bard, has lectured at the American Folk Art Museum, Colby-Swayer College, the Springfield Museum, and the University of New Hampshire.
+He has taught courses in antiques appreciation at Simon's Rock College of Bard, has lectured at the American Folk Art Museum, Colby-Sawyer College, the Springfield Museum, and the University of New Hampshire.
 Grace has lectured on samplers at the Albany Institute of History and Art, on quilts and rugs at Simon's Rock, and at various historical societies in Connecticut and Massachusetts.
-They have helped organize and loaned material to various exhibitions on early American rugs, most recently to the "The Great Cover-Up" at the American Folk Art Museum in New York, and earlier to the WIlton Historical Society.
-In addition, Grace has co-authored an article entitled "Wool Embroidered Blankets"
+They have helped organize and loaned material to various exhibitions on early American rugs, including to the "The Great Cover-Up" at the American Folk Art Museum in New York.
+In addition, Grace has co-authored an article with Jan Whitlock entitled "Wool Embroidered Blankets.”